Uncovering the Limits of Machine Learning for Automatic Vulnerability Detection: Introduction

+In order to validate \autoref{alg:methodology_1} and \autoref{alg:methodology_2} empirically, we selected six state-of-the-art ML4VD techniques.
+All evaluated ML4VD techniques happen to be token-based large language models (LLMs).
+As our selection criterion, we defined the top-performing ML4VD techniques on the most widely known ML vulnerability detection benchmark CodeXGLUE \cite{CODEXGLUE, codexglue_leaderboards} that are available as open source.
+This gave us ranks 1, 2, 6, 10, and 12 of the leaderboard, all of which are token-based LLMs.
+In fact, 9 of the Top-10 solutions on the leaderboard are token-based LLMs.
+By applying \autoref{alg:methodology_1} and \autoref{alg:methodology_2} in our empirical study of six state-of-the-art ML4VD techniques and three datasets, we confirmed that ML4VD techniques continue to leverage unrelated features when deciding whether a function contains a vulnerability.

-In addition to the general methodology, we present the results of an empirical study, in which we implement and validate the proposed algorithms on three state-of-the-art ML techniques for vulnerability detection.
-For \autoref{alg:methodology_1}, we implemented 11 different semantic preserving transformations (see \autoref{tab:transformations}) for data amplification and evaluated the trained models using two different vulnerability detection datasets.
-As expected, we find a strong benefit of training data amplification (59.8\% and 54.1\% average restoration of performance for the two datasets) when the transformations applied to training and testing dataset are the same.
-However, we find no improvement in performance when the transformations applied to training and testing dataset are different.
-In fact, we even find an additional 35.7\% and 97.4\% average decrease in performance for the two datasets.
-In other words, state-of-the-art ML techniques severely over-fit to the specific label-unrelated features introduced by training data amplification.
-The improved robustness only applies to the specific type of transformations used during training.
+For \autoref{alg:methodology_1}, we implemented 11 different semantic preserving transformations for data augmentation and evaluated the trained models using two popular vulnerability detection datasets.
+As expected, we find a strong benefit of training data augmentation (69.0\% and 66.2\% average restoration of accuracy/f1-score for the two datasets) when the transformations applied to training and testing datasets are the same.
+However, we find no improvement in performance when the transformations applied to training and testing datasets are different.
+In fact, we even find an additional 30.2\% and 77.5\% average \emph{decrease} in accuracy/f1-score for the two datasets.
+In other words, ML4VD techniques still severely overfit to the specific label-unrelated features introduced by training data augmentation.
+The improvement in performance gained by data augmentation only applies to the specific type of transformations used during training.